annie1289/WhatDoIConsume-/README.md

 ### Opportunities: Have a lot of learning/growth in terms of learning React as a whole and components.
 Excited to get more familiar with this!

-### Threats: Will need to stay focused, reach out for help when needed, and
+### Threats: Will need to stay focused + reach out for help when needed.